Custom models

 >>> CustomInferenceModel('my model 1')

-for detailed parameter description.
+Refer to list() for detailed parameter descriptions.

-To retrieve a specific Custom Inference Model, run:
+To retrieve a specific custom model:

 import datarobot as dr